OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/logistic_regression/Logistic_regression_modelling/README.md

 ***Make sure `R studio` is not currently running and close it if it is.***
 ***If you are not able to automatically set your working directory (for example, if you do not have access to `this.path`), manually set the variable `manualwd = 1` in `Data_node_call_cox-reg_k.R` and  `Coord_node_call_iter_cox-reg.R`.***

 In the following procedure, `k` represents the number of the local node, and `t` represents the iteration number.
-Note that the iteration number `t` increments everytime the coordination node is reached. # (!) À valider.
+Note that the iteration number `t` increments everytime the coordination node is reached.

 Initialization: